zhan4429/Intro_to_bioinfor_2025fall/README.md

 - [Introduction to the Linux/Unix Command Line](tutorials/01-linux.md)
 - [Bioinformatics on the Tufts HPC](tutorials/02-bioinfo.md)

-> [!NOTE]
-> Users do not have access to new cluster and new Open OnDemand by default.
-> To apply for access, you need to join the [HPC Upgrade Early Adopter Program](https://tufts.qualtrics.com/jfe/form/SV_08IS0n1YSTR6KRU)
+!!! note Users do not have access to new cluster and new Open OnDemand by default.
+To apply for access, you need to join the [HPC Upgrade Early Adopter Program](https://tufts.qualtrics.com/jfe/form/SV_08IS0n1YSTR6KRU)

 ## Recording